Larry Page is an American entrepreneur popularly known as the co-founder of the internet giant Google.

 Larry Page truly excels in people skills as he has always believed in working together to achieve the desired results.

 His approach was more optimistic and empathetic along with entrusting the employees to make their own decisions.

-He was the kind of leader that sustains communication with employees and get them emotionally invested in the project.
+He was the kind of leader that sustained communication with employees and get them emotionally invested in the project.

-His trust and belief in the employees always came out to be a higher level of efficiency and dedication from employees because they feel to be part of the company’s growth.
+His trust and belief in the employees always came out to be a higher level of efficiency and dedication from employees because they felt to be part of the company’s growth.